-Fecal coliform and E. coli bacteria analysis were collected for the water quality sampling event at all three (3) study sites in 2020 (Appendix A & C).
-The Fecal coliform at all sites had a geometric mean above 1,000 cfu/100 mL during the September sampling event exceeding the state standard of 200 cfu/100 mL.
-All sampling sites during the April 2020 sampling event were within the State standards for E. coli (200cfu/100ml).
-However, sampling location TC-1 exceeded the USEPA standards during the April 2020 sampling for E. coli (126 cfu/100 mL).
-The fecal coliform and E. coli means are determined based off the 2020 Water Quality Report (Appendix A & C).
+Fecal coliform and E. coli bacteria analysis were collected for the water quality sampling events at all three (3) study sites in 2024 (Appendix A & C).
+Only one site (BR-6) had a geometric mean above 1,000 cfu/100 mL for Fecal coliform, which occurred during only one (August/September) sampling event.
+The Fecal coliform at both other sites had a geometric mean below 1,000 cfu/100 mL during both sampling events, which is the same trend as last year.
+Note that several geometric means for all sampling locations were measured above the state standard of 200 cfu/100 mL.

+Geometric means for sampling sites during the April 2024 and August/September 2024 sampling events showed several that exceeded the State standards for E. coli, but no averages exceeded the 500 cfu per 100 mL in free-flowing freshwater streams threshold.

+The 2024 testing shows increases in Fecal Coliform and E. coli throughout all testing locations and all testing events over values measured in 2023.
+However, the 2024 testing values were generally less than those measured in 2022.
+Future testing results will need to be examined closely to determine if any trends are occurring.

+The fecal coliform and E. coli means are determined based off the 2024 Water Quality Report (Appendix A & C).